abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

     - Input: 128-dimensional embeddings from the Siamese network.
     - Architecture: Fully connected layers (128 &rarr; 512 &rarr; 256 &rarr; 64 &rarr; 2).
     - Activation: ReLU after each hidden layer.
-    - Regularisation: Batch normalisation and dropout for generalisation.
+    - Regularisation: Batch normalisation and dropout (`p=0.4`) to reduce overfitting and improve generalisation across patient images.
     - Output: Two logits corresponding to benign and malignant cases.
     - Loss function: Cross-entropy loss is used to train the classifier, comparing predicted logits against ground-truth labels.
-    - Optimiser: Adam optimiser is applied to update classifier parameters (learning rate of $5 \times 10^{-4}$).
+    - Optimiser: Adam optimiser is applied to update classifier parameters (learning rate of $5 \times 10^{-4}$ to allow faster fine-tuning of the classifier).
-    - Epochs: 25
+    - Epochs: 25 (sufficient for convergence while avoiding overfitting)

 ## Dependencies and Reproducibility
 The main dependencies required are: